replaceitem/integrated-circuit/README.md

 Each port can be an input or output, which can be changed by right clicking it in the editor.

-You can also copy circuits by putting an integrated circuit in the crafting grid, along with empty integrated circuits, similar to how books are copied.
+You can also copy circuits by putting an integrated circuit in the crafting grid, along with empty integrated circuits, similar to how books are copied, or re-dye them a different color by crafting them with a dye item, like with wool or shulker boxes.

 ## Config